Chapter 5.100

 5.100.020 Self-service displays prohibited.

-It shall be unlawful for any person within the city to engage in tobacco retailing by means of a self-service display.
+It shall be unlawful for any person within the city to offer, or engage in tobacco retailing by means of, a self-service display.

-All tobacco products shall be offered for sale exclusively by means of vendor assistance.
-Tobacco products shall be located exclusively in a locked case, located behind counters out of reach from customers, or in a similar location that is inaccessible to customers, requiring vendor assistance for the customer to obtain access to the tobacco products.
+All tobacco products and tobacco paraphernalia shall be sold exclusively by means of vendor assistance.
+Tobacco products and tobacco paraphernalia shall be located exclusively in a locked case, located behind counters out of reach from customers, or in a similar location that is inaccessible to customers, requiring vendor assistance for the customer to obtain access to the tobacco products and tobacco paraphernalia.

 5.100.040 Tobacco retailer license required.

-(a) It shall be unlawful for any person to act as a tobacco retailer without first obtaining and maintaining a valid tobacco retailer’s license pursuant to this article for each location at which that activity is to occur.
-Tobacco retailing without a valid tobacco retailer’s license is a public nuisance.
+(a) It shall be unlawful for any person to act as a tobacco retailer without first obtaining and maintaining a valid tobacco retailer license pursuant to this chapter for each location at which that activity is to occur.
+Tobacco retailing without a valid tobacco retailer license is a public nuisance.

 (b) A tobacco retailer or proprietor without a valid tobacco retailer license, including a person whose license has been revoked or suspended:

-(c) Nothing in this article shall be construed to grant any person obtaining and maintaining a tobacco retailer’s license any status or right other than the limited privilege to act as a tobacco retailer at the location in the city identified on the face of the permit and for the period of time designated.
-This article shall not be construed to render inapplicable, supersede, or apply in lieu of, any other provision of applicable law, including but not limited to, any provision of this Code, or any condition or limitation on smoking in an enclosed place of employment pursuant to California Labor Code Section 6404.5.
+(c) Nothing in this chapter shall be construed to grant any person obtaining and maintaining a tobacco retailer license any status or right other than the limited privilege to act as a tobacco retailer at the location in the city identified on the face of the permit and for the period of time designated.
+This chapter shall not be construed to render inapplicable, supersede, or apply in lieu of, any other provision of applicable law, including but not limited to any provision of this Code, or any condition or limitation on smoking in an enclosed place of employment pursuant to California Labor Code Section 6404.5.

 5.100.050 Limits on tobacco retailer licenses.